GoodRx

-GoodRx Holdings, Inc., is an American healthcare company that operates a telemedicine platform and free-to-use website and mobile app that track prescription drug prices in the United States and provide drug coupons for discounts on medications.
-GoodRx checks drug prices at more than seventy-five thousand pharmacies in the United States.
-The platform allows individuals to consult with a doctor online and obtain a prescription for certain types of medications at a cost of US$20, regardless of insurance status.
-Medical testing services, which vary in price, are also offered through the platform.
+GoodRx Holdings, Inc. is an American healthcare company that operates a telemedicine platform and free-to-use website and mobile app that track prescription drug prices in the United States and provide drug coupons for discounts on medications.
+GoodRx compares prescription drug prices at more than 75,000 pharmacies in the United States.
+The platform allows users to consult a doctor online and obtain a prescription for certain types of medications.

-In 2017, the website received about fourteen million visitors a month.
-As of February 25, 2020, "millions of people" had downloaded the GoodRx app.

 History

-Financial Performance
+Financial performance

-GoodRx was founded in Santa Monica, California, in 2011.
-GoodRx experienced substantial growth in net income in 2017 ($9 million), 2018 ($44 million) and 2019 ($66 million) while a loss of $293.6 million in 2020 due to IPO-related expenses.
-During these years it expanded its services to include telehealth, and became a publicly traded company.
+GoodRx was founded in Santa Monica, California in 2011.
+GoodRx experienced substantial growth in net income in 2017 ($9 million), 2018 ($44 million), and 2019 ($66 million), but recorded a loss of $293.6 million in 2020 due to IPO-related expenses.

+In September 2020, GoodRx went public on the Nasdaq under the ticker symbol GDRX.
+The company priced its initial public offering at $33 per share, above the expected range of $24 to $28, raising more than $1.1 billion at an initial valuation of approximately $12.7 billion.
+In the first half of 2020, the company reported revenues of $257 million and net income of $55 million.

 GoodRx generated $745.4 million in revenue for the full year 2021, a 35.36% increase over 2020.
-GoodRx's stock price trended downward during the first half of 2021, with shares falling 10.7%.
-It has been attributed to Amazon's entry into the online pharmacy market and a significant deceleration in GoodRx's user growth.
+During the first half of 2021, the company's share price declined by 10.7%.
+The decline was attributed to increased competition in online pharmacy services and slower user growth.

 GoodRx reported full-year revenue of $766.6 million, with adjusted EBITDA reaching $213.5 million, exceeding guidance in the fourth quarter.
 GoodRx reported that 41% of prescriptions filled using its coupons were newly adherent, meaning they would not have been filled without the service.

 GoodRx reported a full-year 2023 revenue of $750.3 million, a decrease of 2.1% from 2022.
-However, its fourth-quarter revenue increased by 7% year-over-year, showing a positive shift in its financial trajectory.
+However, its fourth-quarter revenue increased by 7% year-over-year.
 GoodRx achieved an Adjusted EBITDA of $217.4 million for the year and an Adjusted EBITDA Margin of 28.6%.

 In 2024, GoodRx achieved 6% revenue growth with $792.3 million for the full year and turned a net loss into a positive net income of $16.4 million.
 The company also demonstrated strong operational efficiency, with a 32.8% increase in full-year Adjusted EBITDA.

 In Q2 2025, GoodRx reported revenue of $203.1 million, a 1.2% increase from the previous year, and a net income of $12.8 million, a significant 92% jump, which resulted in a 6.3% net income margin.
 However, prescription transaction revenue declined by 3% due to a decrease in monthly active consumers, but this was offset by strong 32% growth in its Pharma Manufacturer Solutions business.
 GoodRx also saw a 7% decrease in subscription revenue.